 "And I suppose you have a better solution to this problem?"
 'X' demanded.

 "I believe so.
 In order to defeat one such as Zero, I recommend that we send out one who can think like him."
 'II' stated.

 Though it seemed that the others were unsure of what he meant, V.V. smiled at the suggestion.
 "You're suggesting that we send our newest inquisitor to hunt down Lelouch, and perhaps capture C.C. as well."

 "That brat!?"
 'IX' seethed.
 "Whatever intelligence and cunning he may possess, he is far too unstable and uncontrollable.
 To be frank, I would rather place my bets on Orange than him."

-"I agree with my colleague."
-'IV' stated.
-"Gottwald is one thing, but the inquisitor is an entirely different force of contention.
+"I agree," 'IV' stated.
+"Gottwald is one thing, but that particular inquisitor is an entirely different force of contention.
 It was bad enough to bring him into the Order, but to send him after Zero...that is truly playing with fire!"

 Suddenly, the sound of laughter could be heard emanating from the monolith marked 'XI'.
 "I actually like the idea of those two going against each other in a grand melee.
 At the very least, it is a daring tactic to utilize."